15010ait/LibrarySystem/README.md

 Inheritance: PrintedBook and EBook extend from Book.
 Encapsulation: Book data is protected through accessors/mutators.
 Polymorphism: Shared interface with distinct child behavior.
-The sortBooksByTitle() method is declared as static in the Book class, enabling sorting of a mixed array of EBooks and PrintedBooks using a common title-based comparator.